salvois/LargeXlsx/README.md

 ```

 The format code has the same format you would normally use in Excel, such as `"0.0%"` for a percentage with exactly one decimal value.
 For example, to create a custom number format with thousand separator, at least two decimal digits and at most six, use:\
-`var customNumberFormat = new XlsxNumberFormat("#,##0.00####")`.
+`var customNumberFormat = new XlsxNumberFormat("#,##0.00####")`

 Excel defines and reserves many "magic" number formats, and this library exposes some of them as:

-* `XlsxNumberFormat.General`: the default number format, where Excel automatically chooses the "best" representation based on magnitude and number of decimals.
+* `XlsxNumberFormat.General`: the default number format, where Excel automatically chooses the "best" representation based on magnitude and number of decimals
-* `XlsxNumberFormat.Integer`: no decimal digits, that is the format code `"0"`.
+* `XlsxNumberFormat.Integer`: no decimal digits, that is the format code `"0"`
-* `XlsxNumberFormat.TwoDecimal`: two decimal digits, that is the format code `"0.00"`.
+* `XlsxNumberFormat.TwoDecimal`: two decimal digits, that is the format code `"0.00"`
-* `XlsxNumberFormat.ThousandInteger`: thousand separators and no decimal digits, that is the format code `"#,##0"`.
+* `XlsxNumberFormat.ThousandInteger`: thousand separators and no decimal digits, that is the format code `"#,##0"`
-* `XlsxNumberFormat.ThousandTwoDecimal`: thousand separators and two decimal digits, that is the format code `"#,##0.00"`.
+* `XlsxNumberFormat.ThousandTwoDecimal`: thousand separators and two decimal digits, that is the format code `"#,##0.00"`
-* `XlsxNumberFormat.IntegerPercentage`: percentage formatting and no decimal digits, that is the format code `"0%"`.
+* `XlsxNumberFormat.IntegerPercentage`: percentage formatting and no decimal digits, that is the format code `"0%"`
-* `XlsxNumberFormat.TwoDecimalPercentage`: percentage formatting and two decimal digits, that is the format code `"0.00%"`.
+* `XlsxNumberFormat.TwoDecimalPercentage`: percentage formatting and two decimal digits, that is the format code `"0.00%"`
-* `XlsxNumberFormat.Scientific`: scientific notation with two decimals and two-digit exponent, that is the format code `"0.00E+00"`.
+* `XlsxNumberFormat.Scientific`: scientific notation with two decimals and two-digit exponent, that is the format code `"0.00E+00"`
-* `XlsxNumberFormat.ShortDate`: localized day, month and year as digits; for a European format the equivalent code would be `"dd/mm/yyyy"` but the actual code would be locale-dependent.
+* `XlsxNumberFormat.ShortDate`: localized day, month and year as digits; for a European format the equivalent code would be `"dd/mm/yyyy"` but the actual code would be locale-dependent
-* `XlsxNumberFormat.ShortDateTime`: localized day, month and year as digits with hours and minutes; for a European format the equivalent code would be `"dd/mm/yyyy hh:mm"` but the actual code would be locale-dependent.
+* `XlsxNumberFormat.ShortDateTime`: localized day, month and year as digits with hours and minutes; for a European format the equivalent code would be `"dd/mm/yyyy hh:mm"` but the actual code would be locale-dependent
-* `XlsxNumberFormat.Text`: treat newly inserted numbers as text, that is the format code `"@"` (since version 1.1).
+* `XlsxNumberFormat.Text`: treat newly inserted numbers as text, that is the format code `"@"`

 #### Alignment